SovnSkyrim/QWEST/README.md

     - Enable: Enabled

 #### Quick Inventory - Allows you to trade items with your follower quickly
-- Hotkery : Set to whichever you like, X is fine by default.
+- Hotkey : Set to whichever you like, X is fine by default.

 #### Radiant Requirements
 - Settings